 Crossing through Turkey, I started to notice how language and culture gradually changed.
 Bordering Syria, the Antakya (Antioch) region, most people still speak Arabic.

-Going further inland, the language became strictly Turkish, and the culture started to integrate more western ideas.
+Going further inland, the language became strictly Turkish, and the culture started integrating more western ideas.

 Interesting Facts: Turkey has one of the world's oldest and biggest malls - Istanbul's Grand Bazaar

-We had to take the ferry across the Bosphorus to cross from Asia to Europe.
+We had to take the ferry across the Bosporus to cross from Asia to Europe.
 The fantastic bridge connecting the continents was still being built.